Arnav-Ajay/ffmpeg/README.md

 	get_dim() : Size of input file differs based of no. of inputs.

-	get_cord() : Posittion of input file differs based of no. of inputs.
+	get_cord() : Position of input file differs based of no. of inputs.

 # Fmpg.py